Introduction

 Instructions

 - Gradually add the flour mixture to the butter mixture in three parts, alternating with the milk.
-Begin and end with the flour mixture, mixing just until combined.
+Begin and end with the flour mixture.
+Mix on low speed just until combined after each addition – be careful not to overmix as this can make the cupcakes tough.

-- Divide the batter evenly among the prepared muffin cups, filling each about two-thirds full.
+- Divide the batter evenly among the prepared muffin cups, filling each about 2/3 full.
+An ice cream scoop works perfectly for this step to ensure uniform sizes.

-- Allow the cupcakes to cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
+- Allow the cupcakes to cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely.
+This prevents the bottoms from becoming soggy.

-- Once cooled, top each cupcake with a generous swirl of whipped cream and garnish with extra chopped strawberries.
+- Once completely cooled, top each cupcake with a generous swirl of whipped cream and garnish with additional fresh strawberry pieces if desired.

 Pro Tips for Perfect Cupcakes

-- Chop strawberries into small, uniform pieces to prevent them from sinking to the bottom.
+- Dust the chopped strawberries lightly with flour before folding them into the batter to prevent them from sinking to the bottom during baking.

-- Allow cupcakes to cool completely before adding whipped cream to prevent melting.
+- Let cupcakes cool completely before adding whipped cream to prevent it from melting and sliding off.

 Variations and Substitutions

-- Add a teaspoon of lemon zest to the batter for a citrus twist.
+- Add a teaspoon of lemon zest to the batter for a bright citrus note that complements the strawberries beautifully.

 Storage and Reheating Tips

-Store cupcakes in an airtight container in the refrigerator for up to 3 days.
-For best results, add whipped cream just before serving.
-If you need to store them longer, freeze unfrosted cupcakes for up to 2 months.
-Thaw at room temperature before topping with whipped cream and fresh strawberries.
+Store unfrosted cupcakes in an airtight container at room temperature for up to 2 days.
+Once frosted with whipped cream, refrigerate in an airtight container for up to 24 hours.
+For best results, add the whipped cream topping just before serving.
+If you need to make them ahead, freeze unfrosted cupcakes for up to 2 months – wrap each cupcake individually in plastic wrap, then place in a freezer bag.
+Thaw at room temperature before frosting.

 - Can I make these cupcakes ahead of time?
-Yes, bake the cupcakes a day in advance and store them at room temperature.
-Add whipped cream and strawberries just before serving.
+Yes!
+Bake the cupcakes up to 2 days ahead and store at room temperature.
+Add the whipped cream topping within a few hours of serving for the best texture.